-Hoboken: Boombekelaan 14, 2660 Hoboken

-Asse: Brusselsesteenweg 464, 1730 Asse

-Gent: Bomastraat 11, 9000 Gent

-Hasselt: Gouverneur Verwilghensingel 32, 3500 Hasselt

-Roeselare: Hof ter Weze 10, 8800 Roeselare

-Geo Back-up site: Mechelen: Liersesteenweg 4, 2800 Mechelen
+NDA

 There will be a restriction for the aggregated bandwidth of logical RPOI links.
 If these links exceed a certain bandwidth, more physical RPOI connections need to be added.
 In principle the AO is responsible to monitor its traffic and to ensure that the needed capacity is available taking into account the forecast for the coming periods.
-Nevertheless, will inform 9 months beforehand if it considers that a new RPOI should be connected based on the information available at .
+Nevertheless, Wyre will inform 9 months beforehand if it considers that a new RPOI should be connected based on the information available at Wyre.

-The order in which the RPOI’s need to be added will be defined by taking into account the characteristics of the AO traffic resulting from the AO end-users.
-The purpose of adding RPOI’s should be to have the traffic spread out evenly throughout the network bearing in mind that offload of the AO traffic should be done as close to the source as possible.
+The order in which the RPOI’s need to be added will be defined by Wyre taking into account the characteristics of the AO traffic resulting from the AO end-users.
+The purpose of adding RPOI’s should be to have the traffic spread out evenly throughout the Wyre network bearing in mind that offload of the AO traffic should be done as close to the source as possible.

 For VOD, there will be a second redundant physical interconnection in one of the RPOI’s.
 This physical connection will be used for VoD traffic which is aggregated for all RVSA traffics carried by VLANs.